sigurdnev/Quality-of-Service-QoS-channel-survey/README.md

 * Monitor RF noise on all BLE RF channels
 * Result may be used to avoid busy channels
   * Set advertiser/scanner/connection channel map
   * Note: Only the BLE Central is allowed to request a change in the channel map.
-Create a custom BLE service to share results with the central.
+Create a custom BLE service in order to share the result with the central.

 ## Channel survey demo application ##